DMFT-evolution/DYNAMITE/README.md

   - Usage: `docs/usage.md`
   - Tutorials: `docs/tutorials/`
   - Concepts & Architecture: `docs/concepts/`
+	- Cite: `docs/reference/cite.md`

 ## Contributing

 See `CONTRIBUTING.md` and `CODE_OF_CONDUCT.md`.
 Update docs when changing public behavior and run `./docs/gen_api.sh` after header changes.

+## License

+Licensed under the Apache License, Version 2.0.
+See the `LICENSE` file for details.

+## Cite

+If you use DMFE, please cite the software (see `CITATION.cff` and docs Reference → Cite) and the method paper: J. Lang, S. Sachdev, S. Diehl, arXiv:2504.06849.

 ## Build options